A chapter book for advanced readers set in a chain of tropical islands.

 This story charts the intertwining friendships of a crab, a goat, a bird, and a gecko.
 Along the way, there are the usual challenges of our eat-or-be-eaten world.
 The perils of timidity, confusion, and self-doubt.
 The enticements of vanity and routine.
 The rewards of fearless generosity and genuine trust.

 Illustrations by Linda Whelihan

-“This 200 page middle grade novel is a fun and beautiful read.
-With facts about the main characters – a coconut crab, a goat, a bird and a gecko – based on nonfiction, the story is a well written fictional tale reminiscent of folk tales.
+“This 200-page middle-grade novel is a fun and beautiful read.
+With facts about the main characters – a coconut crab, a goat, a bird, and a gecko – based on nonfiction, the story is a well-written fictional tale reminiscent of folk tales.
 Based on a tropical island, Coconut Crab faces dangers and makes new friends, learning about the natural world while exploring the world of man.
-The voice that tell this story, with faint echoes of The Life of Pi, is beautiful and made me imagine vivid images.
-The humour and emotions conjured up by the characters was similar to watching the Madagascar or Finding Nemo movies in which quirky animals banter with each other.
+The voice that tells this story, with faint echoes of The Life of Pi, is beautiful and made me imagine vivid images.
+The humor and emotions conjured up by the characters were similar to watching the Madagascar or Finding Nemo movies in which quirky animals banter with each other.
 A fascinating read that may be labeled for kids but can be equally entertaining for adults who love a good tale.”

 —Margriet Ruurs, Global Book Reviews (link)

 About the Author